edmcouncil/rdf-toolkit/SesameRdfFormatter.md

                                    nodes.
 It also will fail if any blank nodes are a triple subject but not a triple object.
- -s,--source <arg>                 source (input) RDF file to format -sfmt,--source-format <arg>       source (input) RDF format; one of: auto
+ -ibu,--infer-base-uri             use the OWL ontology URI as the base
-                                   (select by filename) [default], binary,
+                                   URI.
+Ignored if an explicit base URI has been set -s,--source <arg>                 source (input) RDF file to format -sfmt,--source-format <arg>       source (input) RDF format; one of: auto (select by filename) [default], binary,